-4. Dancing on a visit rwanda trip.
+4. Dancing on a visit Rwanda trip.
 Go salsa dancing

 The Pasadena Bar in the Gikondo region of Kigali is the place to be on a Thursday night.
 Each week the Afro-Caribbean inspired hall draws together a hodgepodge of age and culture, from seasoned shakers to left-footed beginners for a marathon of uninterrupted salsa dancing.
 Dancers align behind the master of rhythm Jimmy Rudahunga, on the same dance floor where he learned to salsa over six years ago.
 Patrons follow him as he builds onto the basic left-foot-forward, right-foot-back movements with smooth sidestepping and spinning tricks.

-The atmosphere is joyous, the energy is contagious, and by the end of the night you probably will have swapped partners with most people in the room.
+The atmosphere is joyous, the energy is contagious, and by the end of the night, you probably will have swapped partners with most people in the room.
 The more shy-footed can swig Skol and enjoy some good conversation while admiring the music and movement.
-The night gets into full swing at about 10pm, and I recommend stopping by Papyrus in Kimihurura for a rooftop drink and unfolding views of Kigali below.
+The night gets into full swing at about 10 pm, and I recommend stopping by Papyrus in Kimihurura for a rooftop drink and unfolding views of Kigali below.

 5. Visit Rwanda Kimironko Market

-The market houses plantations of fresh food, fruit and vegetables are laid out on tables and stacked to the ceiling.
+The market houses plantations of fresh food, fruit, and vegetables are laid out on tables and stacked to the ceiling.
 Patrons pick and choose what they need.
 Don’t forget to try the tamarillo (tree tomato), a fruit with a slightly bitter and explosive taste; it’s also great for making jam.

 6. See Rwanda’s Art Renaissance at the Ivuka Arts Centre

 It was only about a year ago that the first large-scale mural was approved for painting on a ten-story hospital building on the streets of Kigali.
-The mural served as a catalyst for the public art scene in the city, with many more being curated by local artists and the emergence of a new voice, one a part from the usual government slogans and advertising boards.
+The mural served as a catalyst for the public art scene in the city, with many more being curated by local artists and the emergence of a new voice, one apart from the usual government slogans and advertising boards.

 Ivuka Arts invites local artists to do a residency where they hone their craft, experiment with media, and form a community of support and learning with other artists.
 The atmosphere is beautiful, with open studio spaces looking over lush green hills, and there is constant life with the Rwandan Dance Troop singing and drumming.
 The walls are draped with magnificent art and sculptures made from up-cycled materials.
-The centre is always open for visitors to stop by and browse the gallery or watch the community practice their dance and drumming performances.
+The center is always open for visitors to stop by and browse the gallery or watch the community practice their dance and drumming performances.